 “Science is awesome, but for me to really get into something, I need some ‘data with soul.’
 Eileen shares her own healing story with us & includes a sample reintro journal.
 Had I read something like that at the start of my reintroduction attempts I would have been so much less confused about what my own process might involve.
 I’d have had the hope of healing from Eileen’s own story and, most importantly, I would have understood how much time I need to invest.”

-~ Angie Alt, Alt-Ternative Autoimmune
+~ Angie Alt, previously of Alt-Ternative Autoimmune, now co-author of Autoimmune Wellness

 “I tried a couple of reintroductions a month ago and it didn’t work, even though I thought I was being careful.
 I’m reading your book and I see what I did wrong.
 Your diary of introductions really hit home.
 Thank you for putting this ebook together, it’s already taught me a lot.”